gluethegiant/gtg-rack/README.md

 v.
 1.0.6 A Chilly November Release (November 15, 2019)

-- Fix issue with Bus Depot where fade out settings did not take immediately (the quickest work around is to move the fade in knob)
+- Fix issue with Bus Depot where the fade out time did not change until the fade in knob was moved or the patch was restarted.
 - Added post fader send to orange and blue on Mini Bus Mixer (through context menu)
 - Added ability to always default mixer strips to use post fader sends